The IFC board relies on many who volunteer their time in a greater capacity to serve as board officers.

 Jason Jones is a certified organic market farmer, who along with his wife Erin and children Mabyn and Jade, owns and operates Stargrass Farm in Maxwell, IA.
 Jason has worked for nearly 20 years in the local food system in central Iowa.
 Jason has operated in several direct marketing models including CSA and farmers markets.
 He was also one of the original producer members of the IFC, selling then under the name Wilted Leaf Farm.

 Consumer Board Officers

 I’m Susan Ekstrom and my husband Max Burkey and I are enthusiastic members of the Iowa Food Cooperative.
-I am currently the board president and have enjoyed serving on the board for several years.
+I have enjoyed serving on the board for several years.
 There is no better way to learn about our food, it’s production or how it’s grown, as well as marketing, sales, and manufacture.
 The members and producers of the Co-op are the best people with admirable values and ethics, and I feel lucky to be a part of the organization.
 I’m a retired attorney and mediator, and now spend my time gardening, cooking, volunteering and being outdoors.